Transforming your holiday rental into a memorable (for the right reasons) retreat really starts in one room—the bedroom.

 If you don’t have central heating or air conditioning in the rest of your Airbnb, the place to invest in an HVAC system is absolutely in the bedroom.
 On average, most of Australia's climate gets moderately hot in summer and moderately cold in winter, so having one place to cool off and warm up is key for a comfortable stay.

-As someone who tends to unpack her entire life on her bedside table, having a nightstand makes a huge difference to my ability to settle when I travel.
+Having a nightstand can make a huge difference to a guest's ability to settle in.
 A typical guest will want somewhere to place their phone, book, and a glass of water next to where they sleep.
-If you’ve barely got enough room for a double bed in your tiny bedroom, look at floating shelves to ensure guests have at least one surface to place their possessions on at night.
+If you barely have enough room for a double bed in your tiny bedroom, look at floating shelves to ensure guests have at least one surface to place their possessions on at night.

 4. Clothes Storage

-In my experience, one of the quickest ways to feel at home in a new place is when I unpack and organise my belongings and can finally pack my luggage away.
-This means having storage options to both hang and fold my clothes.
+One of the quickest ways to feel at home in a new place is when you're unpacking and organising your luggage items.
+This means having storage options to both hang and fold clothes is essential.
 If your bedroom has a closet, provide a set of hangers to hang up any special items or coats.
 If you don’t have a closet, add a few hooks on your wall and buy an affordable clothing organiser - ideally something that offers at least 4 drawers so that two people in the bedroom can use the space.

 5. Window covers